sriramab/gamamanual/G__Tutorials.md

 <img src='images/Tutorials/Incremental_model/incremental_model.jpg' width='200' />

-This tutorial proposes a complete overview of many features of GAMA.
+This tutorial proposes is an advance version of the Luneray's tutorial.
 It concerns a model of disease spreading in a small city.
 In particular, it presents how to integrate GIS data and use GIS, to use a road shapefile for the movement of agents, to define a 3D display, to define a multi-level model and use differential equations.

 ## [Graphical modelling](Tutorial__GraphicModelling)